-Female WWE star delivers powerful body-positive message with swimsuit selfie
+WWE star Nia Jax on why she loves her butt: 'It's what makes me, me'

 This is not the first time Jax has spoken out about wanting to be a role model for curvy women.
 Before becoming a pro wrestler, Jax worked as a plus-sized model, which gave her the chance to inspire other girls.

-"Being my [plus] size is something I've had to deal with my whole life,” she told The Miami Herald last year.
+"Being my size is something I've had to deal with my whole life,” she told The Miami Herald in 2016.
 “I've always been the big girl.
 I've always had curves, and I never could relate to any of the girls like the Victoria Secret models.
 Once I realized, when I became a plus-size model, that there were more women like me, my confidence immediately shot through the roof.”